EST-Team-Adam/TheReadingMachine/Sentiment Scoring/README.md

 The final output is a JSON file per each named entity, in this version _wheat_, _soybeans_ and _maize_, which contains sentences, sentiment scores, article id and dates.

+Each article sentiment score is given in order to get a grasp of the overall situation.
+Such scores are contained in the output file _"amis_articles_27_11_2016_all_sentences"_ and _"amis_articles_27_11_2016_articles_scores"_: in the first file they can be found on a sentence by sentence basis, while in the second one they are collapsed in a single positive, negative, neutral and compound sentiment score using the mean of each sentence sentiment score per article.

 ## The script ##
 The script is based on _TheReadingMachine_ and, using as input the file _"amis_articles_27_11_2016_indexed.jsonl"_, delivers 6 files
 _"amis_articles_27_11_2016_sentences_*commodity_name*.jsonl"_ as output.